 Unfortunately, most of us don’t have the luxury to travel indefinitely.
-Our trip was just under 3 weeks, and we still saw only a fraction of what Japan had to offer.
+Our trip was just under three weeks, and we still saw only a fraction of what Japan had to offer.

 There are plenty of spots that we did not have the opportunity to explore because they’re a bit further out and less accessible.
 For instance, Hokkaido to the north and Okinawa to the south both offer some unbelievable photo opportunities.
 However, getting there involves purchasing additional airfare, taking a ferry, or renting a car and driving for many hours.
 Realistically, this isn’t an option for everyone.